pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 ## Step 3.
-Setup a basic Node sever
+Setup a basic Node server

 While most interactions will happen on the client, Chatkit also needs a server counterpart to create and manage users securely: